 Proponents of immigration enforcement have begun to face off with opponents, leading to tense encounters in Minnesota

-In the 83-page order, US District Judge Katherine Menendez ordered immigration agents to dial back their aggressive tactics, barring the detention or arrest of peaceful protesters and drivers, and using pepper-spray against demonstrators.
+US District Judge Katherine Menendez ordered immigration agents to dial back their aggressive tactics, barring the detention or arrest of peaceful protesters and drivers and the use of pepper-spray against demonstrators.

 Originally published on doc.afp.com, part of the BLOX Digital Content Exchange.